Skip to content

 • The return statement gives back the result.

-If you’re new to writing functions, it’s a good idea to review how def works.
-Remember:
+If you’re new to writing functions, remember:

 • Use def to define a function.